shauryagoel/ray-tracer-in-one-weekend/src/README.md

 ### Section 9.5

 The spheres generated before appears to be darker than they should be even though they have 50% reflectance.
 This is because computer programs assume that an image is **Gamma Corrected** before being written to an image file.
 Images that are stored to disk without any transformation are said to be in **Linear Space**, and images with transformations applied are said to be in **Gamma Space**.

 To solve this, we apply a transform to convert our 0 to 1 image values from Linear space to Gamma space.
 This means taking an exponent of $1/gamma$ for each of the R, G and B components.
 As a simple approximation, we use the **Gamma 2** as our transform to go from gamma space to linear space.
 Inverse of "gamma 2" is just a square root.

+## Chapter 10

+### Chapter 10.3

+**Albedo** (Latin for whiteness): It means fractional reflectance.
+It varies with the material color and can also vary with incident viewing direction (for glass materials).

+Materials-

+1) **Lambertian**: They scatter light in random direction and attenuate light according to its reflectance.
+2) **Metal**: The incident ray gets reflected from the surface with angle of incidence being equal to angle of reflection.